 Our teaching areas

 Explore the undergraduate and postgraduate degrees we offer within the following areas.

-We're working with the armed forces as the lead provider for the ‘Further Forces’ programme, which develops forces leavers into further education teachers.
+We've worked with a range of organisations including the Imperial War Museum, Forceswatch, ichange21, Vegan Society, Friends Without Borders, Connect Futures, and Journeys Festival International.
+We're working with the Armed Forces as the lead provider for the ‘Further Forces’ programme, which develops forces leavers into further education teachers.

 Outside the UK, we're working with North American schools to improve classroom attainment, and investigating women's access to education across Africa.